BerkeleyLearnVerify/VerifAI/docs/tutorial.md

 We do not currently support using Webots 2019 (even though it is free software), since we found its performance to be very poor on machines without GPUs (e.g. personal laptops).

 ### Scene Generation using Scenic
-In this example we use the probabilistic-programming language [Scenic](https://github.com/BerkeleyLearnVerify/Scenic.git) to generate scenes where a road is obstructed by a broken car behind traffic cones.
+In this example we use the probabilistic programming language [Scenic](https://github.com/BerkeleyLearnVerify/Scenic) to generate scenes where a road is obstructed by a broken car behind traffic cones.
 The scene we would like to generate is made up of an ego car (in red) and a broken car (in silver) parked behind three traffic cones.

 **Task:** Generate scenes using Scenic